oyecrafts/bikeshare_case_study/README.md

 # Cyclistic Bike-Share Analysis Case Study
-Welcome to the Cyclistic Bike-Share Analysis Case Study!
-In this case study, you'll step into the shoes of a junior data analyst at Cyclistic, a fictional bike-share company based in Chicago.
-Your role is to analyze historical bike trip data to answer key business questions and provide insights that will inform the company's marketing strategy.
+Welcome to the Cyclistic bike-share analysis case study!
+In this project, we analyze the bike-share data from Cyclistic, a fictional bike-share company in Chicago.
+As a junior data analyst on the marketing analytics team, our goal is to understand how annual members and casual riders use Cyclistic bikes differently.
+This analysis will inform our marketing strategy to convert casual riders into annual members.

 ## Scenario
-Cyclistic is a bike-share program with over 5,800 bicycles and 600 docking stations across Chicago.
-The company offers various types of bikes, including reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders with specific preferences.
-The majority of riders use traditional bikes for leisure, while about 30% use them for daily commuting.
+Cyclistic is a bike-share program in Chicago offering over 5,800 bicycles and 600 docking stations.
+The company provides traditional bikes as well as reclining bikes, hand tricycles, and cargo bikes, making bike-share more inclusive to people with disabilities and riders who can't use a standard two-wheeled bike.
+Our users primarily ride for leisure, but about 30% use the bikes to commute to work each day.

-Your manager, Lily Moreno, the director of marketing, has tasked you with understanding the differences in bike usage between annual members and casual riders.
-The goal is to design a new marketing strategy aimed at converting casual riders into annual members.
-Your recommendations will be presented to Cyclistic's executive team for approval.

 ## Characters and Teams
-* Cyclistic: The bike-share program you're analyzing.
-* Lily Moreno: Your manager and the director of marketing at Cyclistic.
+Lily Moreno: Director of Marketing and our manager, responsible for developing campaigns and initiatives to promote the bike-share program.
-* Cyclistic Marketing Analytics Team: Your team responsible for collecting, analyzing, and reporting data to guide the company's marketing strategy.
+Cyclistic Marketing Analytics Team: A team of data analysts responsible for collecting, analyzing, and reporting data to guide Cyclistic's marketing strategy.
-* Cyclistic Executive Team: The decision-makers who will approve your marketing recommendations.
+Cyclistic Executive Team: The executive team that will decide whether to approve the recommended marketing program.

-## About the Company
+About the Company
-Cyclistic launched its bike-share program in 2016 and has since grown to become a significant player in the Chicago mobility landscape.
-The program's flexibility in pricing plans, including single-ride passes, full-day passes, and annual memberships, has attracted a diverse customer base.
+Cyclistic launched its bike-share offering in 2016, growing to a fleet of 5,824 bicycles across 692 stations in Chicago.
+The bikes can be unlocked from one station and returned to any other station in the system anytime.
+Cyclistic's pricing plans include single-ride passes, full-day passes, and annual memberships.
+Annual members are much more profitable than casual riders, making them a key focus for future growth.

-## The Business Task
+## Business Task
-Your primary task is to answer the question: How do annual members and casual riders use Cyclistic bikes differently?
-Your analysis will include:
+Our task is to answer the following questions:

+* How do annual members and casual riders use Cyclistic bikes differently?
-## Describing all data sources used.
+* Why would casual riders buy Cyclistic annual memberships?
+* How can Cyclistic use digital media to influence casual riders to become members?
+* We'll start by analyzing how annual members and casual riders use Cyclistic bikes differently, aiming to produce a report with clear insights and recommendations based on our analysis.

+## Deliverables
+* Clear Statement of Business Task: Identifying the key question we aim to answer.
+* Data Sources: Description of the data used for analysis.
-* Documenting any data cleaning or manipulation.
+* Data Cleaning and Manipulation: Documentation of any cleaning or manipulation of data performed.
-Summarizing your analysis and key findings.
-Presenting supporting visualizations.
+* Analysis Summary: A summary of our analysis findings.
+* Supporting Visualizations and Key Findings: Visualizations and key insights derived from our analysis.
-Offering your top three recommendations based on your analysis.
+* Recommendations: Our top three recommendations based on the analysis.

-Getting Started
-To begin the analysis, download or clone this repository and refer to the provided Jupyter Notebook or R script to follow along with the data analysis process.
+## Exploratory Data Analysis (EDA)

+Attached to this repository is an Exploratory Data Analysis (EDA) document that provides an in-depth explanation of all the analysis conducted on the dataset.
+The EDA includes detailed insights, visualizations, and interpretations of the data, offering a comprehensive overview of the dataset.

+Please note that I do not own the dataset and all credit for the data goes to its respective owners.

+## Questions or Feedback
+If you have any questions or feedback regarding this analysis, feel free to reach out.
+Your insights and suggestions are valuable for refining our approach and improving our results.